St Augustine College of South Africa: Campus

 When it first opened, St Augustine was situated in rented property on the site of the old Union Observatory in Johannesburg.
-Thanks to the support of the Catholic Diocese of Rottenburg-Stuttgart in Germany, in 2001, St Augustine purchased its present campus from the Holy Family Centre, at 53 Ley Road in Victory Park, Johannesburg.
+Thanks to the support of the Catholic Diocese of Rottenburg-Stuttgart in Germany, in 2001, St Augustine purchased a campus from the Holy Family Centre, at 53 Ley Road in Victory Park, Johannesburg.
+In January 2023, it relocated to Cedarwood Office Park in Woodmead, Johannesburg.

 Governance and administration

 In compliance with the South African Higher Education Act (Act No 101 of 1997) and its own Statutes, St Augustine is governed by a board of directors.
-The current Chairman of that Board is Brian Scallan.

 The Grand Chancellor of St Augustine is the ceremonial head, who, in the name of St Augustine, confers all degrees.
-The current Grand Chancellor is the Jabulani Adatus Nxumalo OMI, Archbishop of Bloemfontein.
-(Although not a formal office bearer of St Augustine, Wilfrid Cardinal Napier OMI, Archbishop of Durban, is the Patron.)
+The current Grand Chancellor is Most Rev Archbishop Jabulani Adatus Nxumalo OMI, Archbishop of Bloemfontein.
+(Although not a formal office bearer of St Augustine, ([Wilfrid Cardinal Napier] OFM, Archbishop of Durban, is the Patron.))

 The President is the chief executive officer of St Augustine and is responsible for the day-to-day running of the institution; the President is accountable to the board of directors.
 The founding president of St Augustine was Professor Edith Raidt, a Schoenstatt religious sister and renowned expert in the history of the Afrikaans language.
 Professor Raidt was succeeded on her retirement in 2008 by Rev Dr Michael van Heerden, a Catholic priest.
-The third president, Dr Magdalene (Madge) Karecki, an American religious sister and expert in missiology, was succeeded in August 2015 by the current president, Professor Garth Abraham, a South African international law scholar.
+The third president, Dr Magdalene (Madge) Karecki, an American religious sister and expert in missiology, was succeeded from August 2015 until 2021 by Professor Garth Abraham, a South African international law scholar.
+Currently, St Augustine College is led by Professor Therese (Terry) Marie Sacco, an eminent educator.

 The responsibility for regulating all teaching, research and academic functions of St Augustine lies with the Senate.
 The Academic Dean is responsible for leading the planning and implementation of existing programmes, and for the further development of curricula.

-The Registrar directs the academic administration of St Augustine and liaises with all relevant state departments to ensure the continued registration and accreditation of its academic offerings. tAcademic Dean was Professor Nicholas Rowe, a graduate of both MIT and Boston College, and the Acting Registrar was Professor Marilise Smurthwaite, Head of the Department of Applied Ethics and Peace Studies.
+The Registrar directs the academic administration of St Augustine and liaises with all relevant state departments to ensure the continued registration and accreditation of its academic offerings.
+Currently, the Academic Dean is Professor Jaco Kruger, a graduate from the University of South Africa (UNISA), and the Acting Registrar is Professor Terry Sacco, Head of the Department of Social Sciences.